lonelyjoeparker/befi-bats-gui/BaTS_beta_build2/README.md

 ### 8. Getting further help
 *(Please also see notes at http://lonelyjoeparker.com/wp/?page_id=274 and http://lonelyjoeparker.com/wp/?p=1255)*

-If you are having issues running BaTS please:
+If you are having issues running BaTS please follow the steps below (in all communication **please** make sure you include a description of your operating system, BaTS, and Java version;  and paste in a trace file containing the *exact* command used to run BaTS, any output and errors shown, and the input .trees file header plus a few trees (not thousands).
+This will greatly help spot issues):

 1. Check you have the [newest version](https://github.com/lonelyjoeparker/befi-bats-gui)
 2. Check you have Java SE v1.5 installed
 3. Try running the [example.trees](https://github.com/lonelyjoeparker/befi-bats-gui/blob/master/BaTS_beta_build2/example.trees) test data - see above.
 4. Check the formatting of your input file, paying particular attention to [non-standard characters and whitespace](http://lonelyjoeparker.com/wp/?page_id=274#beast-note).
 5. If your problem still isn't fixed, or seems weird (runs but with odd errors) please [submit a new issue here](https://github.com/lonelyjoeparker/befi-bats-gui/issues).
 6. If none of the above steps work, please [email the author](mailto:joe.parker@kew.org) for more queries.